rob-buskens-sp/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 pagination_label: Before and After Operations
 sidebar_label: Before and After Rule Operations
 sidebar_class_name: beforeAndAfterRuleOperations
-keywords: ['cloud', 'rules']
+keywords: ['cloud', 'rules', 'PowerShell']
-description: This rule executes PowerShell commands on the IQService component after a source account has an operation performed on it.
+description: These rules execute PowerShell commands on the IQService component after a source account has an operation performed on it.
 slug: /docs/rules/connector-rules/before-and-after-rule-operations
 tags: ['Rules']
 ---